utkusirin/SIGMOD2016_Reprod_Files/README.md

 This transfers the spreadsheets.zip file to the Windows environment.
 Then, unzip the spreadsheets.zip folder, and open the spreadsheets folder in the Windows environment using related GUIs.

 We can now reproduce the figures.
 For every spreadsheet follow the steps below:
     D7.1) Open the 1st sheet, and click on the "Import VTune Data" and "Import Thpt Data" buttons.
     D7.2) Repeat step D7.1 for all the sheets except the last sheet (the "all results" sheet) D7.3) Open the "all results" sheet, and figures are ready to compare with the published figures.
 Figure numbers are the titles of every figure.

 Note that the modules_breakdown.xlsm spreadsheet has only a single sheet.
 Simply use the "Import Brkdwn Data" button to load the performance counter numbers and reproduce the related figure.

 ================================================================================

 Dear Reproducibility Committee,

 Please find attached the following information with regards to my reproducibility submission:

 Paper ID: 375
 Paper Title: Micro-architectural Analysis of In-memory OLTP Corresponding Author Name: Utku Sirin
 Corresponding Author Email: utku.sirin@epfl.ch
-Url with the source code: https://www.dropbox.com/s/j8qxjl4hibx0x5e/Sirin_SIGMOD16_Reprod.zip Url of the readme: https://www.dropbox.com/s/s8kl647ckbl73iw/readme.txt Url of the master script: https://www.dropbox.com/s/vuydfy586phcr7c/master.sh
+Url with the source code: https://github.com/utkusirin/SIGMOD2016_Reprod_Files/archive/master.zip Url of the readme: https://github.com/utkusirin/SIGMOD2016_Reprod_Files/blob/master/README.md

 Best,
 Authors of Paper #375, SIGMOD 2016